VerdictPath/VerdictPath/README.md

 # Verdict Path

-**A HIPAA-compliant React Native mobile application for Georgia Civil Litigation case management and education.**
+**A HIPAA-compliant React Native mobile application for civil litigation case management and education.**

 ## Overview

-Verdict Path is a comprehensive legal case management platform designed to assist individuals, law firms, and medical providers in navigating Georgia Civil Litigation processes.
+Verdict Path is a comprehensive legal case management platform designed to assist individuals, law firms, and medical providers in navigating civil litigation processes.
 The application features a gamified 9-stage litigation roadmap, educational resources, and secure document management.

 ## Features